Perhaps, aside from birthdays, children appreciate Christmas the most. They get to receive gifts, and the food is just overflowing.

-Christmas is also the time for reunions and meet ups.
-Visiting friends and relatives not only gives us the time to catch up, but gives the boys — much to their delight– the opportunity to receive gifts either in cash or in kind.
-For my boys, they mostly received cash from these visits.
+Christmas is also the time for reunions and meetups.
+Visiting friends and relatives not only gives us the time to catch up but gives the boys — much to their delight– the opportunity to receive gifts either in cash or in kind.
+My boys received mostly cash from these visits.

 Usually, I let them spend their Christmas money, but still under my supervision.
 Last December though, husband and I encouraged them to open a bank account and start saving.
 Part of the money they deposited were their own savings from their school allowance.
 To encourage them all the more, husband promised the boys he will double the money they invested in the bank.

 So a day before the bank closed for the holidays, we paid a visit to a bank and opened an account for each child.
 The boys were just too giddy counting their coins and paper bills in front of the bank manager.
 They even compared how much they have saved and recalled their most expensive, useful, and even wasteful purchases.
 They also laughed at each others’ signatures!

 We spent about three hours inside the bank.
 After our transaction, the kind bank manager each gave the boys a pencil case.
 She even congratulated the boys for having their own bank accounts.
 But she asked this mother, “Why only now?”

 WHEN IS THE RIGHT TIME TO TEACH THE KIDS ABOUT BANK SAVINGS?

 In our family, I guess now is the right time.
 For the longest time, the boys go to school with baon already tucked inside their bags.
 They don’t need money.
 Last school year though until today, we give them school allowance on certain days which they need to budget.
 They also each have a jar where they would put lose change from their school allowance.
 I just want to know if they would put something in it.

 But this year, I see changes.
 They would drop coins into the jar.
 Then I would see paper bills.
 And just before Christmas, their jars are almost half full.
 Indeed now is the right time.